 Planning can help with caregiver exhaustion.
 Knowing that a loved one’s memory can wax and wane on any given day, having a routine can help offset the frustration.
 Calendars and daily routines can be some of the best tools to use daily.
 Start each day with a calendar of what is happening.
 Even if it is to document meals, TV shows or people visiting.
 Establish a daily routine.
 For example, getting up, brushing teeth, exercise, review calendar, eat breakfast and so on.
 It is also helpful to put notes around the home, such as on the refrigerator, doors or draws.
 The notes can serve as reminders and help them locate things and perform activities.

 Also, learning what patients may be experiencing can ease some of the burden.
-A loved one with dementia may feel anxious, lost or helpless which can affect how they react.
+A loved one with dementia may feel anxious, lost, easily frustrated, suspicious, or helpless which can affect how they react.
 With a greater understanding of the disease and its progression, caregivers are better prepared to communicate with the patient and handle the more frustrating aspects of care.

 Dementia is diagnosed by a physical examination, a thorough review of a patient’s medical history and medications, imaging, and an evaluation of daily functioning and changes in behavior.
 Often doctors will order lab tests that include B12, folate and thyroid studies.
-Many times a baseline CAT scan of the head is performed to rule out any reversible causes.
-Another tool used by medical professionals is a Mini Mental State Exam.
+Many times a baseline imaging of the head is performed to rule out any reversible causes.
+Another tool used by medical professionals is a bedside cognitive assessment (Mini Mental State Exam, SLUMS, or MOCA).
 The quick question exam provides a snapshot of a patient’s memory and is often repeated at doctor visits to measure any changes in memory.
-It can also provide insight into possible reversible medical issues like infections that may be occurring.
+It can also provide insight into possible reversible medical issues like infections or mood disorders such as depression that may be occurring.

 Caregivers can help the patient’s medical care team by identifying new or worsening symptoms.
 Keeping a journal with this information and sharing it with the patient’s physician can be especially helpful.